IBM/data-access-and-governance-using-cpd-on-aws/README.md

 `Data fabric` is a highly scalable, distributed data architecture comprising both shared data assets and streamlined data integration and governance capabilities that can be used to tackle modern data challenges.
 A typical data fabric solution will comprising of components such as Data Catalog, Data Integration, Data Governance, Data Visualisation etc.

-In this Data Access & Governance Code Pattern, you will solve the challenges faced by different personas in Data Analytics.
+In this Data Access & Governance Code Pattern, you will solve the challenges faced by different personas in Data & AI.

 * Data scientists spend 80% of their time in discovering, curating, and cleansing the data.
-How to provide them quality data for analytics?
+How to provide them quality data for building AI based solutions?
 * Data Engineers face lots of challenges while integrating data from multiple data sources.
 How can they quickly and efficiently collect and integrate data?
 * Data Steward deals with data privacy and protection challenges.
 How to ensure that the data is governed, and no sensitive information is shared with data consumers?